jestjs/jest/website/blog/2018-05-29-jest-23-blazing-fast-delightful-testing.md

 Today we are excited to announce Jest 23, our largest major release to date!
 Together with over 100 contributors, we've shipped a ton of features and bug fixes.
 Thank you to everyone in the community for helping make JavaScript Testing Delightful.

-We would also like to welcome Webpack to the Jest community!
-After converting from Mocha to Jest 23 Beta, their total test suite time was reduced 6x from over 13 minutes to 2 minutes 20 seconds. #blazingmeansgood
+We would also like to welcome both [Babel](https://babeljs.io/) and [Webpack](https://webpack.js.org/) to the Jest community!
+After converting from Mocha to Jest 23 Beta, Webpack saw their total test suite time reduced 6x from over 13 minutes to 2 minutes 20 seconds. [#blazingmeansgood](https://twitter.com/search?q=%23blazingmeansgood)

 Here's are some of the Jest 23 highlights and breaking changes.

 For a full list see the [changelog](https://github.com/facebook/jest/blob/master/CHANGELOG.md).

 ## Interactive Snapshot Mode